Experimental cell therapy targets Hard-to-Treat leukemia

 Summary

-This early-phase study tested a new cell therapy called LILRB4 STAR-T cells in one person with monocytic leukemia (a type of blood cancer).
-The goal was to see if the treatment is safe and can reduce cancer in the bone marrow.
-Researchers monitored side effects like immune reactions and checked blood and bone marrow for signs of cancer over time.
+This early-phase study tested a new cell therapy called LILRB4 STAR-T cells in one person with monocytic leukemia, a type of blood cancer.
+The goal was to see if the treatment is safe and can reduce cancer cells in the bone marrow.
+Researchers monitored side effects like cytokine release syndrome and checked for cancer remission after treatment.

 Get updates